wagner-group/MarkMyWords/README.md

 A full list of configuration options can be found in `./src/watermark-benchmark/utils/classes.py:ConfigSpec`.
 A YAML file is expected.
 Below are the more important options.
 ```
 model: 'meta-llama/Llama-2-7b-chat-hf'              # Which model to use
-engine: 'vllm'                                      # Which backend to use (currently only vllm is supported)
+engine: 'vllm'                                      # Which backend to use (currently vllm and huggingface are supported)
 output: 'generation_results'                        # Folder to write generation results
 watermark: 'watermark_specs'                        # File containing watermarking specs
 seed: 0                                             # Randomness seed